tpaau/chilen/README.md

 > [!CAUTION]
 > Only git builds are available at this time.
 Those builds are meant primarily for development
-> purposes and testing.
+> and testing purposes.
 I do not recommend you actually daily drive Chilen as your music player
 > until a tagged release is published.
 It won't do anything destructive, but do expect issues!

 ## Fedora